PBMS Program Leadership

 What Makes Our Program Unique?

-PBMS is founded on principles of scientific excellence, mentorship and community.
-A strength of PBMS is the highly successful and collaborative faculty who participate in interdisciplinary and translational research.
+The OHSU School of Medicine has outstanding PhD programs in disciplines from Behavioral Neuroscience to Medical Physics.
+The Program in Biomedical Sciences is a new offering that allows students to flex across disciplines to curate their training experience.
+It is founded on principles of scientific excellence, mentorship and community with our highly successful and collaborative faculty who participate in interdisciplinary and translational research.
 Academic and peer mentors strengthen the student training experience and long-term career success.

 Is PBMS for You?

-- Are you excited about being at the forefront of biomedical discoveries?
+Are you seeking the frontier of biomedical discoveries?